Home - Book Preview

 “Should be fun,” Jeff added.

 “And you two won’t?”
-Jeff asked he friends as they all entered the cafeteria.
+Jeff asked his friends as they all entered the cafeteria.

-A month later, while Jeff worked his full-time shifts at Bilzarian’s, his report card came to his house.
+A month later, Jeff worked his full-time shifts at Bilzarian’s, and his report card arrived at his house.
 It proved his friend’s prediction right.

-I see plenty of clouds, but I don’t see any silver linings, Jeff thought to himself as he glanced outside.
+I see plenty of clouds, but I don’t see any silver linings, Jeff thought as he glanced outside.

-Jeff heard Kara’s door open upstairs and her footsteps approach the stairs.
-She pounded down them wearing a sweatshirt and long pants.
+Jeff heard Kara’s door open upstairs, and her footsteps approach the stairs.
+She pounded down the stairs, wearing a sweatshirt and long pants.
 She tore open the door and slammed it behind her.
 Jeff could see her striding down the walk through the window, but lost sight of her as she turned towards the ocean.

 She’d looked pissed off about something.